manhhoang/Programming-Is-Awesome/README.md

 - [Apache James](https://james.apache.org/) - The Apache Java Mail Server is a 100% pure Java SMTP, IMAP4 and POP3 Mail server designed to be a complete and portable enterprise mail.

 ### Profiling Tools
 - [JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html) - JProfiler is the leading Java Profiler for profiling on the JVM.

+### Distributed Job Scheduler
+- [Quartz](http://www.quartz-scheduler.org/) - Quartz is a job scheduling library that can be integrated into a wide variety of Java applications.
+- [Celery](http://www.celeryproject.org/) - Celery is a simple, flexible, and reliable distributed system to process vast amounts of messages.

 ## DevOps
 - [Docker](https://www.docker.com/) - Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.